jasonqiu212/nus-cheatsheets/CS2106/cs2106-cheatsheet.md

     - Solution: Can decrease priority of running process after every time quantum
     - Solution: Can remove current running process in next round of scheduling after quantum
   - Hard to control CPU time for a process
-- Priority Inversion: Higher priority task held up by lower priority task
+- Priority Inversion: High priority task **indirectly** held up by medium priority task
+  - Must be 3 priority levels
+    - If only 2 levels and high priority is blocked by low priority due to locked resource, then it is **not** priority inversion, instead the high priority task is just not ready
+    - 3rd medium priority task is needed to indirectly block high priority task and further delay more than necessary
   - E.g. Priority: ${A=1, B=3, C=5}$
     - Task $C$ starts and locks resource
     - Task $B$ arrives and preempts $C$ due to priority